dmbarbour/wikilon/docs/AwelonLang.md

 ## Hierarchical Dictionaries

-For several [application models](ApplicationModel.md), it is convenient if an agent can inject definitions or operate in an isolated sandbox.
+For several [application models](ApplicationModel.md), it is convenient if an agent can share definitions or operate in a confined sandbox.
 For some application models, we might even wish to treat "dictionaries" as a unit - a document, database, or spreadsheet that to be shared, versioned, maintained via publish-subscribe.
 To support these models, I introduce a concept of *hierarchical dictionaries*.
 A dictionary may contain and reference other dictionaries.

 We'll use an `@dict` suffix to reference a component dictionary.

-        bar@d       (has behavior of `bar` from dictionary `d`) 42@d        => [41 succ]@d
+        bar@d       (has behavior of `bar` from dictionary `@d`) 42@d        => [41 succ]@d
         [41 succ]@d => [41@d succ@d]
         "hello"@d   => [104 "ello"]@d